 Weather in March Orlando

 With its combination of low rainfall and warm weather, many vacationers consider March to be the best time to visit Orlando.
-Temperatures rise into the 70s and there’s around 8 hours of sunshine a day in this pleasant ‘shoulder season’ month.
+Temperatures rise into the 70s and there are around 8 hours of sunshine a day in this pleasant ‘shoulder season’ month.
 The waterparks typically re-open thanks to the warmer Orlando weather in March, and as the days get longer, the theme park opening hours follow.

 From mid-way through the month, spring break tends to bring the crowds to Orlando’s main attractions.
 Epcot’s International Flower & Garden Festival kicks off in March and runs through the end of May.
 Although things might be busy, the amazing Disney-inspired floral arrangements are well worth the hubbub.
 The Atlanta Braves also spend their spring training at Disney.
 Games take place at the ESPN Wide World of Sports.
-For anything Disney related be sure to arrive early, before the parks reach full capacity.
+For anything Disney-related be sure to arrive early, before the parks reach full capacity.

-If you don’t like crowds, you might want to check out some of the city’s other offerings like its gorgeous parks, quirky museums and craft breweries.
+If you don’t like crowds, you might want to check out some of the city’s other offerings like its gorgeous parks, quirky museums, and craft breweries.
 Fancy something different?
-Head out of the city and spend a day at a natural spring, go quad biking through the countryside or get up close to alligators on an airboat adventure.
+Head out of the city and spend a day at a natural spring, go quad biking through the countryside, or get up close to alligators on an airboat adventure.